vitillo/yampl/README.md

     * "small" messages: Lock Free Queues over POSIX Shared Memory
     * "big" messages: UNIX Pipes (vmsplice)
 * **Inter-process (distributed):** POSIX Sockets

+Furthermore, the library doesn't impose any order on the creation of the sockets, e.g. ClientSockets can be instantiated before their respective ServerSocket.

 ## Build, Test & Install
 ``` bash